-After studying at L’Ecole Nationale Supérieure de la Photographie in Arles, France, Coten traveled to Egypt in 2000 to realize her first important series, Still alive, spending months through the Sinai desert with the Bedouins.
-Her strong attachment to this people and their stories, and her immersion in the Bedouin society, bring a unique and remarkable intimacy to this work.
-This series, produced over three years, was published by Actes sud in 2009.
+After graduating from the Ecole Nationale Supérieure de la Photographie in Arles, France, Coten traveled to Egypt to realize Still alive, spending months through the Sinai desert with the Bedouins.
+Her strong attachment to this people and their stories, and her immersion in the Bedouin society bring a unique and remarkable intimacy to this work.
+The series produced over three years was published by Actes sud in 2009.
 Coten was awarded the Humanity Photo Award in 2004 in Beijing, China, and nominated at the NYPH Festival in 2009 for her book.